 Residents can view the designs online or at an exhibition on the below dates in the Clarendon Hall, York House.

 Come and see a 3D model of the proposed design.
 The model will be available at the exhibition on Thursday 26 October, but also at an additional date on Monday 30 October from 3.15 to 8pm in the Winter Gardens in York House.

 Feedback from this consultation will be fed into a final design for the site, ahead of a Planning Application being submitted before Christmas.

-From 13 June to 11 July we would like to hear from you again.
-Have your say on areas including servicing, access and parking, landscaping and building uses.
+From 13 June to 11 July we invited you to have your say on the plans for redevelopment and areas including servicing, access and parking, landscaping and building uses.

 In November/December 2016, Richmond Council consulted residents and businesses in Twickenham on proposals for a new ‘village feel’ for the development on King Street / Water Lane and Twickenham Riverside.
 This consultation included an exhibition of three proposals at a pop-up shop on Church Street and online survey.
 Over 630 people completed a survey.